How times a day do you take this medicine?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, or the first sign of a skin rash; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Avelox: hives, or the first sign of a skin rash; fast heartbeat, difficult breathing; swelling of your face, lips, tongue, or throat.

 headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

-sudden weakness or ill feeling, fever, chills, sore throat, mouth sores, easy bruising or bleeding, pale or yellowed skin;
+sudden weakness or ill feeling, fever, chills, sore throat, mouth sores, easy bruising or bleeding;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.